l-io-n/AI-Resources/NovelAI/Lorebooks and Biases/Pocket Notes/README.md

 ---

 #### What's New
+<sub>11/18/2021</sub>
 - Added new tools: Perspective Converter, Summarizer, and Difficulty Assessor.
+- Added new component: Pocket Editors
 - Renamed and shortened/clarified some existing tools.
 New names are:
   <br> Do > Action Enforcer
   <br> Say > Dialoguer
   <br> Story > Descriptive Narrator
+- Removed support for slash `/` commands.
 - Broke out Tone Shifter from previous Story tool into its own tool.
 - Replaced some of the commands with ones that v4 Sigurd seems more naturally inclined to use for the same purpose.
+- Reorganized and categorized commands better.
 - Tweaked all of the examples to be more consistent (and thus more powerful/effective).
 - Adjusted the phrase biasing in a lot of cases to function better with Sigurd v4.

 <br>

 ---

 ### Featuring
-#### **Pocket Directors** - *Force the AI to proceed as you please!*
+#### **Pocket Directors**
+*Force the AI to proceed as you please!*

 - **Action Enforcer** - Enforces a specific action or event to happen.
 <br>*Command*: `Do:`